-As the first guest post on our website, Lucas Knight, blogger at Motor Manner, will give us essential tips on how to embark on a solo motorcycle trip around Europe.
+Guest post by Lucas Knight, blogger at Motor Manner, who will give you some pretty essential tips on how to embark on a solo motorcycle trip around Europe.

 Europe has some of the best tourist destinations in the world.
 Making a solo motorcycle trip around Europe to see these beautiful places from the saddle is any bikers dream comes true.